sanjarzayniev/iks-nolik/README.md

 </p>

 > [!TIP]
 > Instead of running `Client.java`, you can use tools like `netcat`.
-But you will not have beautiful `GUI`.
+But you will not have a beautiful `GUI`.

-If client connects:
+If a client connects:

 <p align="center">
     <img src="./assets/images/server_client_connected.png">
 </p>

 > [!IMPORTANT]
-> If game ends, you need to restart both `Server.java` and `Client.java`.
+> If the game ends, you need to restart both `Server.java` and `Client.java`.